twbs/bootstrap/docs/components/utilities.md

 }
 {% endhighlight %}

-### Horizontal centering
-Additionally, Bootstrap also includes an `.m-x-auto` class for horizontally centering fixed-width block level content by setting the horizontal margins to `auto`.
+The `.m-x-auto` class can be used for horizontally centering fixed-width block level content by setting the horizontal margins to `auto`.

 <div class="bd-example">
   <div class="m-x-auto" style="width: 200px; background-color: rgba(86,61,124,.15);">